-Thomas GRANIER is a co-founder of Delos and a member of the Delos Arbitration Consultative Committee.
-Thomas acts as counsel and arbitrator in a wide array of disputes relating in particular to new technologies, IT, energy, M&A, joint-ventures, construction and distribution.
-Thomas has acted in a number of commercial arbitrations under the rules of various institutions such as the Hong Kong International Arbitration Center (HKIAC), the ICC, the LCIA, and ad hoc arbitrations.
-Thomas has also acted as counsel in investment arbitrations before the International Center for the Settlement of Investment Disputes (ICSID).Before joining McDermott Will & Emery, Thomas served as counsel for the Europe, Middle-East and Africa Team at the International Chamber of Commerce (ICC) International Court of Arbitration in Paris, after having acted as deputy counsel for the Germany, Switzerland, and Austria Team.
-At the ICC, Thomas supervised more than 300 arbitrations and reviewed a number of arbitration awards.
-Thomas holds degrees from the Université Paris I – Panthéon-Sorbonne (Master 2), the Ludwig-Maximilians Universität in Munich (LL.M.) and the Université Paris II – Panthéon-Assas (Maîtrise).
-Thomas is co-Editor of the Delos Guide to Arbitration Places (GAP) and is listed among the Future Leaders of Arbitration by Who's Who Legal.
+Thomas GRANIER is a co-founder of Delos and member of its Arbitration Consultative Committee, and Counsel at ASAFO & Co.
+Mr Granier acts as counsel and arbitrator in a wide array of disputes relating in particular to new technologies, IT, energy, M&A, joint-ventures, construction and distribution.
+Mr Granier has acted in a number of commercial and investment arbitrations, both ad hoc and under the rules of leading institutions, including the HKIAC, the ICC, the LCIA, and ICSID.
+Prior to joining ASAFO &Co., Mr Granier was an attorney at McDermott Will & Emery, and previously served as counsel for the Africa, Middle-East and Europe Team at the ICC International Court of Arbitration in Paris, after having acted as deputy counsel for the Germany, Switzerland, and Austria Team.
+At the ICC, Mr Granier supervised more than 300 arbitrations and reviewed a number of arbitration awards.
+Mr Granier holds degrees from the Université Paris I – Panthéon-Sorbonne (Master 2), the Ludwig-Maximilians Universität in Munich (LL.M.) and the Université Paris II – Panthéon-Assas (Maîtrise).
+Mr Granier is listed among the Future Leaders of Arbitration by Who's Who Legal.
 Follow on LinkedIn.

 Martin GUERMONPREZ is a Manager at Delos.
 Martin is an associate in the dispute resolution and restructuring practices at Gibson Dunn & Crutcher, and previously interned with prestigious teams in Paris, in international arbitration, litigation and restructuring.
 He holds a LL.M. from Georgetown University and a Master in International Business Law and Taxation from Paris 1 Panthéon-Sorbonne.
 He also holds a Master of International Affairs from Sciences Po.
 He is a member of the New York bar.
 He is the co-author of various articles in prestigious law journals.
 Martin works in French and English.
 Follow on LinkedIn.